Kenneth-bit/alx-low_level_programming/0x0B-malloc_free/README.md

-# ALX Low Level Programming
-## This will house my C Programmes for my alx project
+## This Table explains what each script does